Natalie's Health

 • Make sure to coat the pan before every pancake or batch of pancakes to prevent sticking.

-• Repeat the process with the remaining batter.
+• Repeat the process with the remaining pancake batter.

 Substitutions